Our Strategic Commitments 2018-2021

 Provide all of our students with a well-rounded education for the mind, body and spirit through an emphasis on academic excellence, social responsibility and Catholic values.

-Our Multi-Year Strategic Plan (MYSP) provides a vision for the Board by establishing strategic direction, with an emphasis on student achievement.
-Operational plans, such as the Board Innovation Plan (BIP) flow out of the MYSP.
-The BIP is updated and reviewed by the Board of Trustees each year.
+Our Strategic Plan provides a vision for the Board by establishing strategic direction, with an emphasis on student achievement.
+Operational plans, such as the Board Innovation Plan (BIP) flow out of the Strategic Plan.
 Both of these documents outline our priorities and goals for performance measures, evidence gathering methods and targets for improvement.

 Our Spiritual Theme